Fokke-/bartender.js/docs/overview.md

 - Add any number of bars to any side of the viewport
 - Multiple bars can be open simultaneously
-- Bar properties, such as position can be changed on the fly
+- Bar properties, such as position, can be changed on the fly
 - Easily stylable with CSS custom properties
 - Typed lightweight API with zero dependencies.
 [Check package size](https://bundlephobia.com/package/@fokke-/bartender.js).